tiramisulabs/seyfert-docs/src/content/docs/misc/sending-messages.md

 		const buttonRow = new ActionRow()
-		.setComponents(button) //attaching button component to the actionrow
+		.addComponents(button) //attaching button component to the actionrow

 		const menuRow = new ActionRow()
-		.setComponents(menu) //ataching the stringselectmenu component to the actionrow
+		.addComponents(menu) //attaching the stringselectmenu component to the actionrow

-        ctx.write({ content: "Hello World 👋", components: [buttonRow, menuRow] })
+        ctx.write({ content: "Hello World 👋", components: [buttonRow, menuRow] });
     }
 }
 ```